strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ::::

-This will start your Strapi project and eval commands in your application in real time.
-From there, you can type `strapi`, press enter and see everything you can have access to.
+This will start your Strapi project and eval commands in your application in real-time.
+From there, you can type `strapi`, press enter, and see everything you can have access to.

 For example, you can: